w3f/Grants-Program/applications/quantum-guard.md

 ### Team's experience

 Andrea Di Franco is a senior software developer and blockchain specialist, working in R&D for several EU-funded research projects involving blockchain, cryptography and digital identity.
+He's been working for 4 years in a European company deeply involved in digital transformation, studying and applying many different cryptographic algorithms such as:
+- Hashing functions SHA-2, SHA-3;
+- RSA asymmetric cryptography applied to digital identity and PKI infrastructure;
+- Elliptic curve cryptography algorithms, applied to different blockchains, such as SECP256K1, ED25519;
+- Ring signature schemes;
+- Omomorphic encryption.

 ### Team Code Repos